atbcb/ICTTestingBaseline/docs/01Keyboard.md

 All functionality of the content that is available by mouse control must be keyboard accessible.
 Determine the functionality of visible and hidden interactive interface components (links, form fields, drop down menus, show/hide content, tree views, pop ups/light boxes, iframes, etc.) available using a mouse (hover and/or click).

 ### Test Instructions
 1. Check that all functionality can be accessed and executed using only the keyboard.
+[SC 2.1.1]
     1. Use the keyboard to perform functions available by mouse (including drop-down menus, form fields, revealing/hiding content, tooltips, AND all interactive interface components).
         1. If an interactive interface component is not available by keyboard, check if another control is provided on the page with the same functionality which is available by keyboard.
 (All functionality must meet this requirement.)
-2. Check that individual keystrokes do not require specific timings for activation.
+2. Check that individual keystrokes do not require specific timings for activation.[SC 2.1.1]
     1. If operation requires specific timings of individual keystrokes, check if another control is provided on the page with the same functionality which does not require specific timings for operation.
 (All functionality must be available without requiring specific timings for individual keystrokes to operate.)

 ### Test Results